Featured Bat Bro Video

-This is still Will & Cam's favorite BBCOR and probably the single most well-rounded BBCOR in the game right now.
-The Voodoo One has registered some of our highest exit velocities ever, and it's one of the easiest swinging bats out there - a combo that is extremely hard to come by in the BBCOR space.
+This is Will & Cam's favorite BBCOR and probably the single most well-rounded BBCOR in the game right now.
+The Voodoo One has registered our highest exit velocities ever, and it's one of the easiest swinging bats out there - a combo that is extremely hard to come by in the BBCOR space.

 Pros: excellent power for its swing weight / easy to control / great feel for a 1-pc